fossabot/Records/README.md

 ./Path/To/Your/NSManagedObject/Subclasses
 ```

-Add a build phase that runs some bash.
-Make sure this build phase runs just before the build phase named 'compile sources'.
+Add the following bash script as a build phase that runs just before the build phase named 'compile sources'.

 ```
 sourcery --config ./.sourcery.yml
 ```

-* Declare conformance to `Fetchable` in each of your NSManaged object suclasses.
-* Set codgen to 'manual' for each of your CoreData entities.

 Consider the following database schema.